TahsinAhmed13/tmjsh/README.md

   ```
   /*======== char * trim_front() ==========
   Inputs:  char *str
-  Returns: Pointer to first character following str that is not a whitespace
+  Returns: Pointer to first character in string str that
+  is not a whitespace

   Removes leading whitespace on the string str
   ====================*/